lasangay/STRAXESODA/README.md

       my 1st language is russian and i also know english very well!!!

-           thats all,,,,,, check my strawpage 4 more ayo
+           thats all,,,,,, check my strawpage/atabook 4 more ayo
                        IDK HOW TO USE GITHUB AUGHHH